 Using Safety Deposit Boxes to Store Important Papers

-If you have sensitive documents in your home and you're worried about them being lost, stolen, or damaged, you can keep them safely protected offsite by getting a safety deposit box at your neighborhood bank.
-Safety deposit boxes are tiny storage units in banks and credit unions.
-They keep important documents, as well as other valuables, safe and secure.
+If you have important documents in your home or office, those items can get lost, stolen, or damaged.
+But you can keep them safely protected offsite by using a safety deposit box at a bank or credit union.
+Safety deposit boxes are tiny storage units inside of brick-and-mortar banks and credit unions.
+They keep important documents—as well as other valuables—safe and secure.

 The Benefits of Safety Deposit Boxes